Authorization Services

 users10

-• Repeat the same steps for creating a user named elisabeth but assign the assistant role.
-Also, remember to incude the user in the Personal staff group.
+• Repeat the same steps to create a user named elisabeth, assigning the assistant role and adding the user to the Personal staff group.

 Securing Web Applications

-The sample application that we will use in this section is the Quarkus Petclinic project.
+The sample application used in this section is the Quarkus Petclinic project.

-In this tutorial, we will work with a version that has been modified for the tutorial.
+In this tutorial, we will work with a version that has been modified for demonstration purposes.

 The repository for this modified version is: